wtnwin111/interview/src/com/interview/design/DesignProblem.md

 17. Implements Multi-Thread of Producer Consumer Problem.

 18. Implements DiningPhilosopher Problem.

+        The dinning philosophers problem, a bunch of philosophers are sitting around a circular table with one chopstick between each of them.
+        A philosophers needs both chopsticks to eat, and always picks up the left chopstick before the right one.
+        A deadlock could potentially occur if all the philosophers reached for the left chopstick at the same time.
+        Using threads and locks, implement a simulation of the dining philosopher problem that prevents deadlocks.

 19. Given a timer time() with nanosecond accuracy and given the interface